NdnBnBn/Dyf-model/README.md

 ![model](https://github.com/user-attachments/assets/44b73e31-e821-497f-927d-957830eace81)

 **Documentation:** This directory contain the following files:
 - A PDF file providing the necessary biological background on dysferlinopathies.
-This file serves as an introduction to this work.
+This file serves as a detailed introduction to this work.
 - 3 HTML files containing tables summarising:
   - Symptoms
   - Treatments